go371211/go371211.github.io/README.md

 # local-library-demo

-A local libary website demo written with django
+A local libary website demo written with django.